Brprb08/orbital-control-simulator/README.md

 2. **Run the Simulation:**

-- Open the `SampleScene.unity` file located in the `Assets/Scenes` directory.
+- Open the `OrbitSimulation.unity` file located in the `Assets/Scenes` directory.
-- If no hierarchy or GameObjects are visible, ensure you have opened the correct scene by double-clicking `SampleScene.unity`.
+- If no hierarchy or GameObjects are visible, ensure you have opened the correct scene by double-clicking `OrbitSimulation.unity`.
 - Click the `Play` button to start the simulation.

 [⬆ Back to Top](#orbit-mechanics-simulator)